DavidLDawes/PhotoView/README.md

 --------

     Copyright 2018 Chris Banes
+    Copyright 2025 David L. Dawes: Chris Banes did the actual coding, I just fiddled about with getting it to build with more recent tooling.
+Chris Banes copyright continues to apply, and jhe put this in:

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.